hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 * location – The location of where the compute instance will be provisioned.
 * Image – A specific flavor and version in the form of flavor@version

-  Y﻿ou can also checck the documentation[ here ](https://registry.terraform.io/providers/HPE/hpegl/latest/docs/resources/metal_host)to see all the required and optional fields.
+  Y﻿ou can also check the documentation[ here ](https://registry.terraform.io/providers/HPE/hpegl/latest/docs/resources/metal_host)to see all the required and optional fields.

   Your next step with the TF file is to query the HPE GreenLake provider to collect the above-required information for creating a host.
 For this, you will use the Terraform data statements.